1. How many houseofficers are in the program at the University of Colorado?

 3. Where do I clinic?

-University clinic has a wide variety of patients with ages ranging from 18->100 years old.
-The clinic has a visit volume of approximately 30,000 per year.
+University Medicine at Anschutz clinic has a wide variety of patients with ages ranging from 18->100 years old.
 The clinic has a large underinsured and government population, with Medicare 38%, Medicaid 11%, and government insured/Tricare 21% and a diverse population with 43% of patients of minority or different ethnic/cultural backgrounds.
+The clinic obtained PCMH certification in 2014.
+The clinic has an onsite pharmacy team and an onsite social worker.

 4. Can I apply to both the primary care and categorical tracks?